-146 The TOE shall meet the requirement "Basic internal transfer protection (FDP_ITT.1)" as specified Ĺ below.
+156 The TOE shall meet the requirement "Basic internal transfer protection (FDP_ITT.1)" as specified below.

-FDP_ITT.1 Basic internal transfer protection Hierarchical to: No other components.
+FDP_ITT.1 Basic internal transfer protection Hierarchical to: to: No other components.
 FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the TOE.
 Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as physically-separated parts of the TOE.

-147 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
+157 The TOE shall meet the requirement "Basic internal TSF data transfer protection (FPT_ITT.1)" as specified below.
+FPT ITT.1 Basic internal TSF data transfer protection

-FPT_ITT.1 Basic internal TSF data transfer protection Hierarchical to: No other components.
+FF 1_11 1.1 Dasic internal 15F data transfer protection Hierarchical to: No other components.
 FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
 Dependencies: No dependencies.
 Refinement: The different memories, the CPU and other functional units of the TOE (e.g. a cryptographic co-processor) are seen as separated parts of the TOE.